United Financial Bancorp: Timeline of significant events

 2017: On March 31, 2017, the Company announced record revenue and record pre-tax profit, growing its total assets to $6.7 billion.

 2017: United Bank Foundation Connecticut and United Bank Foundation Massachusetts, along with the Bank, announced that together they invested over $1.2 million in various community partnerships throughout Connecticut and Massachusetts.

 2017: On June 30, 2017, the Company announced record earnings per share of $0.32 for Q2 2017 and its 45th consecutive dividend.
 As of June 30, the Company's assets totaled $6.88 billion.

 2017: United Financial Bancorp, Inc. was named by FORTUNE Magazine to their 100 Fastest Growing Companies List for 2017.
 United Financial ranked #39 out of 100.

 2017: On September 30, 2017, the Company reported net income of $15.2 million, or $0.30 per diluted share for Q3 2017.

 2017: In October 2017, United Bank officially moved its Corporate Offices from Glastonbury, Connecticut to the Goodwin Square Office Tower in Hartford, Connecticut.
 The Bank is now based in the Capitol City's central business district and has over 200 employees working in the downtown.

 2018: On January 23, 2018, United Financial reported that net income for the year ended December 31, 2017 was $54.6 million, or $1.07 per diluted share, compared to net income of $49.7 million, or $0.99 per diluted share, for the year ended December 31, 2016.

 2018: On March 1, 2018, United Bank announced plans to open a new banking office on Greenwich Avenue in Greenwich, Connecticut.
 Estimated to open in the fall of 2018.

 2018: On May 22, 2018, United Bank and Webster Bank entered into an agreement where United would purchase six Webster branches located in Massachusetts, Connecticut and Rhode Island.

 2018: On June 6, 2018, United Bank announced plans to open a second bank branch in Fairfield County at 374 Post Road East in Westport, Connecticut.

 2018: Over Columbus Day Weekend - October 6 through October 8, 2018 - United Bank successfully completed the branch conversion related to the purchase of six Webster branches that was announced on May 22.
 As of October 9, 2018, United Bank has 56 bank branches throughout Connecticut, Massachusetts and Rhode Island.

 2018: In December 2018, United Bank opened its first banking center on Greenwich Avenue in Greenwich, Connecticut.
 One month prior, United Bank opened another full service banking branch on Post Road East in Westport, Connecticut.

 2019: In January 2019, United Bank and its two charitable foundations announced it dedicated more than $1.2 million to community partnerships, scholarships and corporate sponsorships during 2018.

 2019: On July 15, 2019, People's United Bank (Bridgeport, Conn.) and United Bank announced they would be joining forces in an all-stock transaction totaling $759 million.
-People's United's acquisition of United Bank - pending shareholder and regulatory approving - is anticipated to close in Q4 2019.
+People's United's acquisition of UBNK completed on November 1, 2019.

+2022: People's United Bank is itself subsumed into M&T Bank.